Augustana offers several programs and opportunities to community members.

 Augustana College offers the Adult Community Education Program to select individuals in the Quad-Cities and the broader community.
 Through the community education course discount program, Augustana will make a select set of courses available to qualifying participants.
 By taking part in the Augustana classroom experiences, participants can continue on their paths as life-long learners.
 Courses will be for fall or spring semester and summer session.
 J-term courses are not part of this program.
 Students are registered as auditors and receive no letter grades for the course.

-SPECIAL NOTE FOR SUMMER 2020!
-All summer 2020 courses will be taught in a distance environment.
+NOTE!
+Many courses are taught in a distance environment.
 These are typically not synchronous experiences (one class all online at the same time) but a device (tablet, laptop or desktop) with both video and audio will be required.
-Participants will not be able to use campus computer labs or other locations to access a computer.
+Participants may not routine access to use campus computer labs or other locations to access a computer.
 After you have registered your instructor will contact you about the format of the course.